Skip to Content

 Stage 1

-Trinity Valley Drainage Upgrade Stage 1 includes the installation of new underground infrastructure (i.e. stormwater pits and pipes) in Clifton Street, Frederick Street, Mayfair Street, Ford Street and Phillis Street.
+Trinity Valley Drainage Upgrade Stage 1 includes the installation of new underground infrastructure (i.e. stormwater pits and pipes) in Cruickshank Reserve, Clifton Street, Frederick Street, Mayfair Street, Ford Street and Phillis Street.
 The construction work to install stormwater pipes and pits requires large trenches to be excavated in the roadway, including some alterations to existing SA Water sewer and water mains.

 The decision to install underground detention tanks within Cruikshank Reserve, rather than an earlier proposal to install large underground culverts in Clifton Street (between Adelaide Street and Portrush Road), was informed by extensive on-site investigations, financial and constructability considerations, including impacts to existing underground services (i.e. gas, sewer, water and electricity) and traffic disruption.